ctmrbio/dockerfiles/README.md

   which will call `id` to automatically get your user and group ID.
 Note that the group ID might be incorrect if working in a shared folder.
 For work in our shared folders, set the group ID to `1314` (the group ID for `ctmrbioinfo`).
-- `-p`: Connect a port on the host (e.g. CTMR-NAS) to a port in the container.
+- `-p <host_port>:<container_port>`: Connect a port on the host (e.g. CTMR-NAS) to a port in the container.
 Often used for connecting to web services inside a container, such as RStudio or Pavian.
 - `-v <host_path>:<container_path>`: Mount a path on the host machine into the container.
 The `<container_path>` doesn't have to exists beforehand.
 Can be useful to connect e.g. an output directory as `-v /path/to/outdir:/outdir`.